 Dumfries’ best famous-person tag is probably Robert Burns or Rabbie Burns, the illustrious Scottish Bard. with J. M. Barrie, author of “Peter Pan Or The Boy Who Wouldn’t Grow Up” a close second.

 Robert Burns lived in Dumfries in the 1790s and the town has many homages to him, including the Robert Burns House which is open to the public, the Mausoleum at St. Michael’s Church, and the Robert Burns Centre, situated in an 18th century watermill on the west bank of the River Nith.
 Ellisland Farm just north of Dumfries was Burn’s first accommodation in the area.

-The 18th century windmill tower contains the Museum which has exhibits from prehistoric times, wildlife of the Solway salt marshes, stone carvings of Scotland’s early Christians, and Victorian farm implements.
+Housed in the 18th century windmill tower, the Museum has exhibits from prehistoric times, wildlife of the Solway salt marshes, stone carvings of Scotland’s early Christians, and Victorian farm implements.
 The Camera Obscura, an astronomical instrument installed in 1836, has a screen on to which are projected panoramic views of Dumfries and the surrounding countryside.

 Dumfries railway station provides services to Kilmarnock and Glasgow to the north and Carlisle and Newcastle to the south and east.
 The Beeching Cuts in the 70’s mistakenly caused the direct link to Stranraer to be wiped from the map, leaving only the A75 trunk road for access to the West and Northern Ireland.